CALL US! 1-415-851-9190 LetsGo@Lucky-Tuk-Tuk.com

 A Cultural and Architectural Marvel

-Following the devastating 1906 earthquake, San Francisco embarked on a mission to rebuild and beautify the city, leading to the creation of the neoclassical Civic Center.
-Architect Daniel Burnham’s vision was realized with the completion of City Hall and the Exposition Auditorium in 1915, marking the beginning of a new era.
-Over the years, additions such as the Victory Gardens and Davies Symphony Hall have enhanced the area, making it a focal point for political and cultural gatherings.
+After the devastating 1906 earthquake, San Francisco embarked on a grand mission to rebuild and beautify the city, leading to the creation of the neoclassical Civic Center.
+Architect Daniel Burnham’s vision materialized with the completion of City Hall and the Exposition Auditorium in 1915, ushering in a new era of civic pride.
+Over the years, additional landmarks like the Victory Gardens and Davies Symphony Hall have made the Civic Center a hub for political and cultural events.

 Did you know?
-The Civic Center’s broad plazas have been the backdrop for significant political events, including speeches by Harvey Milk and numerous anti-war rallies.
+The Civic Center’s plazas have been the stage for major political movements, including speeches by Harvey Milk and numerous anti-war rallies.

 San Francisco City Hall in the Civic Center